 True to the CIP motto ‘AI is what we make it’, CIP is an integral component of ‘Civic Coding – Innovation Network for AI for the Common Good’, the joint initiative of the Federal Ministries of Labour and Social Affairs (BMAS), for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).

 The aim of the initiative is to build a visible and effective innovation network that supports and safeguards the development and use of artificial intelligence for the common good in the long term.
 This is why the three Ministries are joining forces, connecting infrastructures, linking communities and bringing projects together.
 The result is an AI innovation network for sociotechnical design – to strengthen society’s digital sovereignty, for the environment, the world of work and for our social coexistence.

 To achieve our common goal, we have integrated the restricted community area of the Civic Innovation Platform within the Civic Coding website.
-This is because, as part of a growing Civic Coding community, the full potential for networking and sharing across community and departmental boundaries can be harnessed: do you want to help social innovations based on digital technologies emerge from the heart of society, combat the shortage of skilled workers, protect the environment, use data for public interest engagement and much more?
+This is because, as part of a growing Civic Coding community, the full potential for topics, networking and sharing across community and departmental boundaries can be harnessed: do you want to help social innovations based on digital technologies emerge from the heart of society, combat the shortage of skilled workers, protect the environment, use data for public interest engagement and much more?
 Then join the Civic Coding community, which offers a space for interdisciplinary networking across sector, industry and departmental boundaries.